xlmliquidity/xlmliquidity.github.io/index.md

 At this time, validators will vote on whether to upgrade to Stellar protocol 18.

-If the vote goes through then the network upgrade is immediate.
+If the vote goes through, the network upgrade is immediate.

 To prepare, install up-to-date versions of any Stellar-related software you use.